ppc64le/build-scripts/CONTRIBUTING.md

 	#
 	# ----------------------------------------------------------------------------
 	```
-   **If the build-script doesn't contain any of the field in above header, that leads to  `ValueError` in travis check.**
+   **If the build-script doesn't contain any of the field in above header, that leads to  `ValueError` in ci check.**
 3. Please mention in notes that, whether the script is made for root user or non-root user.
 4. Always keep the package version/commitID in variable.
 Try to take version as parameter otherwise take a default version number you are working on.
 Below is the example:
 	``` shell